BauplanLabs/redis3/README.md

 python playground.py my-cache-name
 ```

-Note that `my-cache-name` will be used to produce a bucket name with the name `redis3-my-cache-name`, which needs to be unique in the region as per S3 naming rules.
+Note that `my-cache-name` will be used (together with an availability zone) to produce a bucket name with a name like `redis3-mytestcache--use1-az5--x-s3`, which needs to be unique in the region as per S3 naming rules.

 ## 5-min explanation